ashutoshmjain/gita/src/thought.md

 > In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 >
 > When we learned to "think", we thought about next set of actions - without indulging in the real world.
 Or we pondered over the past activities - history.
-We saved the secret states of interactions in memory - accessible only to us.
+We saved the states of vocal interactions secretly in memory - accessible only to us.
 In essence, we separated thoughts from actions.
 >
 > Powerful thoughts then manifested into written words.
-A narrative is thus a shared abstraction over physical actions.
+A narrative is thus an abstraction over physical actions.
+It is frozen in time for reference in the future.
 >
 > Is code an abstraction over thoughts [^code] ?

-The scribed abstraction of actions, henceforth, would percolate beyond races, geographies and cultures to set up a minimum entry criterion for human communities, and institutions.
+The scribed abstraction of actions - narratives, henceforth, would percolate beyond races, geographies and cultures simply because they can - they are time insensitive.
+They would also set up a minimum entry criterion and regulations for human communities, and generational institutions.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives organize humans through history and plans ; code compacts organizations into an organism through automation of simple actions.
+Narratives organize humans through generations; code compacts organizations into an organism through automation of simple actions - repeated billions of times per second.

 # `Aavahan`